kv34dev/Notific/README.md

 >
 > ⚠️ Use the code at your own risk.
 >
-> ⚠️ The current version is not optimized for production and may behave unpredictably.
+> ⚠️ The current version is not optimized and may behave unpredictably.

 Contributions and bug reports are welcome.